emgyrz/ar-templater/README.md

 ## Reasons for creating
 Due to some circumstances in our project we used `gulp` and a few plugins to it (let their names remain a secret) to build the templates.
 With the increase of the code base the compilation of only the templates became slower and slower.
 And breaking dependencies made more and more discontent while I upgraded packages.
-In the end I had to write something.
-The problem with the dependencies, of course, was resolved.
+In the end I had to write something else.
+The problem with the dependencies naturally was resolved.
 And the acceleration of the compilation speed has been a pleasant surprise.
 Naked stats:

 In the project:
 - 167 template files